Paying Your Fees

 Dawn Slade-Faull Award

-These awards are available for South Australian residents who have an intellectual, physical, sensory or psychiatric disability.
 The awards are to assist the personal or professional development of successful applicants as artists or craftspersons through advanced tuition, exhibition opportunities, special equipment, and product marketing or other means specific to the needs of individual award winners.
-Applications called for in September and close in December.
-Enquiries are welcome throughout the year.
-See their website for details.

 Dame Roma Mitchell Grants